-Aspect Recognised best practice constituting strong governance What we need to do to strengthen our governance 4a: appropriate board and The board's committee structure is reviewed annually to ensure it is fit for ommittee structures that purpose.
-The board is clear how governance functions are distributed and eflect the scale and structure delegated to different individuals and committees and how decisions are made. of the organisation and The current arrangements work well and support strong governance. nsure sufficient and robust versight of key priorities. b: clear separation between The separation between strategic non-executive and operational executive functions trategic non- executive is clearly understood by all parties and is underpinned by positive, effective working oversight and operational relationships. executive leadership which is supported by positive elationships that encourage a professional culture and ethos across the organisation.
-The tweet has between O and C Marchana, was a fith are are tweeters, who are also c: sufficient separation between members and The trust has between 3 and 5 Members - none of them are trustees - who are clear about their role and how they discharge it.
-There is a clear mechanism in place for the rustees to provide objective Members to provide objective oversight of the board's performance and decision - oversight of the board's making.
-The role of the Members is set out with clarity for third parties. performance and decision- making ld: processes for ensuring The communication between all levels and structures of governance is clear and appropriate communication works well.
-The board effectively communicates the work it does and the impact it particularly to ensure makes to key stakeholders.
-Its agendas and minutes are in the public domain. ransparency of decision- makes to key stakeholders.
-Its agendas and minutes are in the public domain. naking) between all levels and structures of governance and to pupils/students, parents/carers, staff and communities.
+Aspect ce clearly defined roles and responsibilities through: Recognised best practice constituting strong governance What we need to do to strengthen our governance 4a: appropriate board and The board's committee structure is reviewed annually to ensure it is fit for governance committee structures that purpose.
+The board is clear how governance functions are distributed and reflect the scale and structure delegated to different individuals and committees and how decisions are made. of the organisation and The current arrangements work well and support strong governance. ensure sufficient and robust 3 11 33 oversight of key priorities.
+4b: clear separation between The separation between strategic non-executive and operational executive functions strategic non- executive is clearly understood by all parties and is underpinned by positive, effective working oversight and operational relationships. executive leadership which is supported by positive relationships that encourage a professional culture and ethos across the organisation.
+4c: processes for ensuring The communication between all levels and structures of governance is clear and appropriate communication works well.
+The board effectively communicates the work it does and the impact it (particularly to ensure makes to key stakeholders.
+Its agendas and minutes are in the public domain. transparency of decision- making) between all levels and structures of governance and to pupils/students, parents/carers, staff and